SterlingHoughton/Yelp/README.md

 #Yelp replica
-This project is a replica version of yelp, where users can browse and add reviews to venues (scoped to restaurants in this application).
+This project is a replica of yelp, where users can browse and add reviews to venues (scoped to restaurants in this application).

 Users are able to: